Imran10896/Imran10896/README.md

  # Hi 👋, I'm Imran

 ### Ph.D.
-Scholar in Machine Learning and Complex Analysis
+Scholar in Machine Learning and Complex Networks

 - 🔭 I'm currently working on **Enhancing Portfolio Optimization**, a pioneering effort that blends network analysis and machine learning techniques to revolutionize investment strategies.